 NoiseThe Community Standards Bylaw regulates noise in the community.
 Noise is sound that disturbs your peace, comfort, or rest, or affects the safety or health of citizens.

 Owners of vehicles can be ticketed for exceeding the sound level limits.
 Engine retarded brakes are not allowed in Edmonton.

 Oversized vehicles must use established truck routes.
 For more information regarding Truck Routes or where to obtain a Truck Route Map, contact Transportation Operations at 780-496-2680.

 There are two enforcement agencies for noise:

-- Sustainable Development enforces noise from machinery, commercial enterprises, garbage trucks, and construction
+- Community Standards Peace Officers (CPOs) enforce noise from machinery, commercial enterprises, garbage trucks and construction

 - The Edmonton Police Service, at 780-423-4567, enforces noise from people or vehicles such as stunting, honking, or stereos